yeoman/generator-webapp/docs/README.md

 You can configure browser support for Autoprefixer and @babel/preset-env by modifying the [browserslist] configuration, which in this case is the `browserslist` field in your `package.json`.

+### Modernizr

+`modernizr.json` contains Modernizr configuration.
+You can use [this file][modernizr-config-all] as a reference for all available options.

 ## Linting

 We use ESLint for linting JavaScript code.
 You can define rules in your `package.json` under the `eslintConfig` field.
 Alternatively, you can add an `.eslintrc` file to your project root, where you can [configure][eslint-config] ESLint using JavaScript, JSON or YAML.